ADiTyaRaj8969/MovieTicketBuyingSystem_Using_C_language/README.md

-# 🎬 Indian Movie Ticket Booking System
+# 🎬  Movie Ticket Booking System

 A console-based movie ticket booking system written in C that I made in my first semester.
 This project simulates the experience of booking movie tickets at Indian cinema chains like PVR Cinemas.